voytenko-d/rodeo/contracts/readme.md

 ### Audits and Security

-**Audits:** Smart contracts have been audited by ?.
+**Audits:** Smart contracts have been audited by Kalos.
 These audit reports are made available under the `audits/` folder.

 **Scope:** There is an active bug bounty for issues which can lead to substantial loss of money, critical bugs such as a broken live-ness condition, or irreversible loss of funds.